andrew/ultimate-awesome/README.md

 - [awesome-awesomeness](https://github.com/mattjtodd/awesome-awesomeness) - A curated list of awesomeness.
 - [kagawa-udon-awesome](https://github.com/MaxMEllon/kagawa-udon-awesome) - :stew: Umai udon tabetai. tabetakunai?.
 - [awesome-Char](https://github.com/megatontech/awesome-Char) - 仓颉语言优秀项目.
+- [awesome-laravel-framework](https://github.com/meSingh/awesome-laravel-framework) - 😎 📦 📄 A curated list of awesome packages, tutorials and other cool resources for Laravel.
 - [Shopify-Guide](https://github.com/mikeroyal/Shopify-Guide) - Shopify Guide.
+- [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
 - [awesome-end-user-programming](https://github.com/mjyc/awesome-end-user-programming) - A list of my favorite end-user programming, crowdsourcing, programming languauges links.
 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .